eanswer/DiffHand/README.md

-# DiffHand
+# DiffRedMax (previously DiffHand)

-This repository contains the implementation for the paper [An End-to-End Differentiable Framework for Contact-Aware Robot Design](http://diffhand.csail.mit.edu/) (**RSS 2021**).
+This repository contains the simulator developed for the paper [An End-to-End Differentiable Framework for Contact-Aware Robot Design](http://diffhand.csail.mit.edu/) (**RSS 2021**) and [Efficient Tactile Simulation with Differentiability for Robotic Manipulation](http://people.csail.mit.edu/jiex/papers/TactileSim/index.html) (**CoRL 2022**).

+DiffRedMax is a differentiable simulator with penalty-based contact model and supports implicit time integration.
+It also supports simulating dense tactile force field of both normal and shear directional tactile forces.
+It also provides the analytical first-order simulation gradients with respect to all the control input and simulation parameters (including kinemactics and dynamics parameters).

-In this paper, we propose a fully differentiable pipeline to jointly optimize the morphology and control of manipulator robots.
+In [An End-to-End Differentiable Framework for Contact-Aware Robot Design](http://diffhand.csail.mit.edu/), we propose a fully differentiable pipeline to jointly optimize the morphology and control of manipulator robots.
 At the core of the framework is a deformation-based morphology parameterization and a differentiable simulation.

 The framework itself is general and not limited to manipulator robots, we select the case study of manipulator robots because of its complexity and contact-rich nature.
 Welcome to try our code on any other types robots as well.